-There are numerous states and local governments that do not follow GASB7.
-Two notable examples are governments in New Jersey and Texas, where the states produce their own accounting standards.
+Adherence to GASB standards by state and local governments is voluntary and there are numerous states and local governments that do not follow GASB.
+Two notable examples of non-GASB followers are governments in New Jersey and Texas, where the states produce their own accounting standards.
 Additionally, municipal bond obligors that are private, nonprofit corporations such as hospitals, universities, and cultural institutions also do not follow GASB, but instead follow the accounting and financial reporting standards of FASB.
 There is no reasonable basis, nexus, or justification for the bondholders of these entities (or even the entities themselves) to financially support the activities of GASB.
+If dealers are required to fund GASB, they should enjoy some certainty that GASB's work product will be adhered to.